 However, some deliverables have also generated more specific lessons regarding technological capabilities.
-During the first phase of EU-CIVCAP (2016) many of these appeared within DL3.1, in terms of raising awareness of new technologies through training, concepts, and procedures, as well as integrating various types of data/intelligence within the EU’s early warning system.
-DL3.1 also focuses specifically on the changing capabilities of earth observation geospatial information, ICT/Big Data, analytical tools, and the specific role of the EU Satellite Centre, which should improve imagery-related intelligence to the EEAS, PSC, and other stakeholders.
+Many of these appeared within DL 3.1, in terms of raising awareness of new technologies through training, concepts, and procedures, as well as integrating various types of data/intelligence within the EU’s early warning system.
+DL 3.1 also focuses specifically on the changing capabilities of earth observation geospatial information, ICT/Big Data, analytical tools, and the specific role of the EU Satellite Centre, which should improve imagery-related intelligence to the EEAS, PSC, and other stakeholders.
 Even so, a critical lesson here is that the EU still needs to balance the opportunities and limits/risks of these technologies and attempt to address those limits/risks using other capabilities (technological or otherwise) at its disposal.

 For example, imagery-related shortcomings include: the fact that such technologies can detect only physical signs of change to a situation; the need for expert processing (whether human or automated) of imagery data to make it useful; the need for secure methods of communication to share the data; the potential for unintended or adverse consequences of certain technologies (such as intrusive surveillance drones); the need to comply with various regulatory authorities; and the vulnerability of these technologies to various countermeasures, such as jamming and physical attacks.

 Similarly, complex analytical tools such as the Global Conflict Risk Index and the European Media Monitor are ‘passive’ instruments that rely on the principle of ‘data in, data out.’
 This means that they might be subject to bias or distortion because the original source data are subject to various types of errors.
 Thus, as with imagery analysis, the need for a human element to interpret such data sources before harmful errors spread across the EU’s institutional machinery becomes increasingly critical.